-to meet the special needs of a specific patient as determined by the medical practitioner.
+This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.

 Approved by MSEC 2/5/20.
-Minor changes 4/8/21 Click here to see the supplemental resources for this guideline.
+Minor changes 4/8/21.